V12.6 – Mary Ormerod

 Because naturally why would the book include illegitimate children, unless their existence was in the past and had some relevant to the story of the surname or continuation of a branch?
 But imagine being presented with the history of your family only to flip to the Stansfields of Ewood and Adamroyd and see that you aren’t included.
 That you didn’t exist in the printed history of your own family.

 Abraham died in 1888 and Mary, Hannah and Jessie left Todmorden for Lytham to open a convalescent home in Abraham’s name.
 Mary was left with a £1000 a year bequest from his estate, with his three children receiving the remainder.
-He had left an estate valued at around £48,000 (£5.3m today) and this meant Mary was very comfortably set up between her annuity and Jessie’s share of the portion.
-Her and Jessie’s life post-Lytham, in the Lune Valley at the “Hermitage” in Caton, must have been idyllic.
+He had left an estate valued at around £48,000 (£5.3m today) and this meant Mary was very comfortably set up between her annuity and the money she had inherited from her aunts and uncles over time.
+She spent some of her money on an enormous mosaic on the back wall of the extension to Christ Church’s chancel, showing the Annunciation (the angel visiting the Virgin Mary to tell her she would have a son), which was dedicated to Abraham.
+What a fascinating choice of subject to commemorate your husband with; did she feel as though she had also been blessed with a miracle baby?

 Todmorden Advertiser, October 14th 1898